 The Grange Program

 The expedition phase of our program is conducted in the Mount Wilson area of the Blue Mountains National Park.
 Here the Wollemi wilderness provides the backdrop to an experience focused on developing expedition and navigation skills.
-A spectacular hike leads us to our campsite, where teams setup camp and prepare dinner.
+A spectacular hike leads us to our campsite, where each team establishes camp and enjoys cooking their own BBQ dinner on fires.
+Greater independence, social cohesion and resilience are often noticeable outcomes of Grange camps, where many of the Barker values are reinforced and reflected.

-Building upon their learning in Years 7 and 8, the program in Year 9 ramps up the expedition to a 3 day journey in the wilderness.
-The Megalong Valley and Grose River Valley are the areas in which the expedition is conducted.
+Building upon their learning in Years 7 and 8, the program in Year 9 ramps up the expedition to a three-day journey in the wilderness.
+The Megalong Valley or The Grose River Valley are the areas in which the expedition is conducted depending on access and group sizes.

 The Blue Gum forest is regarded as the birthplace of conservation in Australia.
 Saved from logging in 1930’s, it has become the core of the Greater Blue Mountains World Heritage Area.
 Widely considered as Australia's best bushwalking destination, the Grose Valley is home for two nights during our final Grange expedition.
 This expedition is the culmination of three years training and practice and the students are challenged to undertake this remote area walk making many decisions on their own.